 Important Information:

-• Register at least 24 hours prior to the start of the lecture.
+• Register at least 24 hours prior to the start of the class series.

 • Check your e-mail!
-Nisaa will e-mail you the Zoom meeting link within 24 hours of the start of the lecture.
-If you have not received an e-mail at least two hours prior to the start of the lecture, please contact Nisaa immediately to request the Zoom meeting link.
+Nisaa will e-mail you the Zoom meeting link for each class meeting within 24 hours of the start of the class.
+If you have not received an e-mail at least two hours prior to the start of the class, please contact Nisaa immediately to request the Zoom meeting link.
 Please do not wait till the last minute!

-• A recording will be available for viewing for 14 days after the lecture.
-All purchasers will be notified by email as soon as the recording is available.
+• A recording of each class meeting will be available for viewing for 14 days after that class.
+All purchasers will be notified by email as soon as recordings are available.